-Sited in Westport, appropriately named as the western most port in Massachusetts, Harbor View Farm and Sherman Hill Farm are part of the Farm Coast of New England comprising a chain of historic coastal villages, vineyards and farms.
-Along with Tiverton, Little Compton, and Dartmouth, these towns share a unique setting of Antique Colonial-era villages, general stores, mill ponds, stone walls, salt marshes, and rural pastures rolling down to the bay or rivers.
+Harbor View Farm and Sherman Hill Farm are in Westport, aptly named as the westernmost port in Massachusetts.
+The two historic farms are part of the Farm Coast of New England, a chain of historic coastal villages, vineyards and farms along the Atlantic Ocean.
+Along with Tiverton, Little Compton, and Dartmouth, Westport shares a unique setting of antique Colonial-era villages, general stores, mill ponds, stone walls, salt marshes, and rural pastures rolling down to the bay or rivers.

 The documents you are attempting to access have been secured.
 Please complete this access request and a representative will be in contact.